Moussa Konaté (footballer): Krasnodar

-After excelling playing for Senegal in the 2012 Summer Olympics scoring five goals, Konaté joined Russian club FC Krasnodar for a fee of €2 million.
+After excelling playing for Senegal in the 2012 Summer Olympics scoring five goals, Konaté joined Russian club Krasnodar for a fee of €2 million.
 After joining Krasnodar, he revealed he had rejected Premier League clubs in favour of Krasnodar.

 Loan to Genoa

 On 12 July 2013, Konaté joined Italian Serie A side Genoa on a season-long loan deal.

 Amiens

-On 13 August 2017, Konaté signed a four-year contract with Amiens SC.
+On 13 August 2017, Konaté signed a four-year contract with Amiens.